lorenzo-asquini/Cloud-Computing-Architecture-Project/Part4_3-4/README.md

 ### CPU Quota

 A new job is able to start if all the job dependencies have been completed and if the CPU usage of memcache is below 75%.
 Once a job starts, it is assigned a CPU quota lower than the maximum available for that job. \
-For all the jobs that don't share any CPU cores with memcached, the starting CPU quota is half of the maximum and slowly reaches the maximum available in order to not stress too much on the shared resources and cause SLO violations. \
+For all the jobs that don't share any CPU cores with memcached, the starting CPU quota is half of the maximum and slowly reaches the maximum available in order to not stress too much the shared resources and cause SLO violations. \
 For all the jobs that share CPU cores with memcached, the CPU quota is dynamically assigned during execution.
-If the CPU usage of memcached is lower than 10%, the maximum quota is assigned.
-If it's between 10% and 50%, the assigned CPU quota is an interpolation between the minimum and the maximum.
+If the CPU usage of memcached is lower than 10%, the maximum quota is assigned to the jobs.
+If it's between 10% and 50%, the assigned CPU quota to the jobs is an interpolation between the minimum and the maximum available.
 If the CPU usage of memcached is above 50%, the job is stopped and resumed only once it is again lower than 50%.

 ## Analyse data